flowerbug/bcgt/README.md

 # About Lot labels

 You can change it to whatever you like, but I use a combination of the stock symbol, the date and time down to the second.
-If you need finer resolution than that you could add microseconds or a random string of some sort.
+If you need finer resolution than that you could change the code to add microseconds or a string of some sort, but remember that the lot order is sorted by LIFO or FIFO.

 If you are generating Buy transactions around midnight the date of the transaction and the lot label will change.
-Remember that the lot labels I am generating are reflecting the date and time that you are typing them in using this program, if you want the actual date and time of the transaction you would have to edit the output to change those values.
-I'm usually entering my own transactions in pretty close to when I am making the trades so if I'm off it isn't by much.
+If you want more control over the date and time for Buys use the -b "backdate" and -t tag options.

 # The Destination Path and File